smitrajput/flashgod/README.md

 ## Wait wut?!
 __flashgod__ is a light-weight flash-loan aggregator on all EVM compatible chains (with size), that provides __unbridled__ access to __all__ available assets of __all__ flash-loan providers on 7 different chains, *__in 1 transaction per chain__*, on a clean and easy-to-use interface,

-featuring flash-loan providers:
+featuring flash-loan providers: _Aave V3, Uniswap V3, Balancer V2_
-- Aave V3
-- Uniswap V3
-- Balancer V2

-on chains:
+on chains: _Ethereum, Arbitrum, Optimism, Polygon, Base, Avalanche, BSC_
-- Ethereum
-- Arbitrum
-- Optimism
-- Polygon
-- Base
-- Avalanche
-- BSC

 ## How?